-action or rule for the appellant."22 Failure of a party to prosecute an appeal includes, but is not limited to "a failure to submit required documents after being provided with a deadline for such submission."23
+but is not limited to "a failure to submit required documents after being provided with a deadline for such submission."

 In this case, Employee was warned that the failure to submit a brief could result in sanctions as enumerated in Rule 621.3.
-Employee failed to submit a written brief in response to the Order issued on March 26, 2012, which granted an extension of time to file a brief.
-Employee also failed to provide a Statement of Good Cause on or before May 4, 2012 to explain her failure to submit a brief.
+Employee failed to submit a written brief in response to the Order issued on April 4, 2012, which granted him an extension of time to file a brief.
+Employee also failed to provide a Statement of Good Cause on or before April 30, 2012, to explain his failure to submit a brief.
 I find that Employee's lack of diligence in pursuing an appeal before OEA constitutes a failure to prosecute and serves alternate grounds for the dismissal of this matter.

 Based on the foregoing, I conclude that Agency's action of abolishing Employee's position was done so in accordance with D.C.
-Official Code § 1-624.08 and the Reduction-in-Force which resulted in her removal is upheld.
+Official Code § 1-624.08 and the Reduction-in-Force which resulted in his removal is upheld.